weierophinney/apigility-3hr-tutorial/exercise4/README.md

 ## Things to note:

-* The database already has the relevant tables to support OAuth2 and the required adapter is setup for you.
+* The database is in /data/bookshelf.db.
+The PDO DSN is sqlite:full/path/to/filename
 * [Relevant docs](https://apigility.org/documentation/auth/authentication-oauth2#username-and-password-access)
   (we are a Confidential client).
 * A successful log in gives back a token.